tobi-ha/CarND-PID-Control/README.md

 * You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
 Keep an eye out for TODOs.

+## Implementation

+For the PID controller the error calculation was implemented in the PID class.
+The error is in detail the cross-track error which is the lateral distance between the vehicle and the middle of the track.
+Each errors were calculated seperately - P by the error itself, I by the integral of the eoor over time and D as the derivative of the error.
+The instance of the PID Controller class was initialized with the three controller gains.
+The following combination of the gain values turned out to work well:
+Proportional gain: 	0.15
+Integral gain:		0.0006
+Derivative gain:	0.87

+For tuning the gains a trail and error approach was chosen.
+The P Gain was set as small as possible so that the oscillation is small.
+But big enough to turn every corner safely.
+With the P gain value of .15, all of the curves in the simulator did not cause any problems.
+As there are no static errors, the I gain could have been set to zero which comes with the advantage that the oscillation is low.
+However, I set it to .0006 as I wanted the car to be prepared for influences like side wind or changes in chassis geometry - which I honestly do not expect to happen in the simulator.
+The derivative gain was set as high as possible.
+But going even higher with the value as .87 results in an uncomfortable driving behaviour.
+Because the track in the simulator turned out to be not very smooth/not continous.

 ## Call for IDE Profiles Pull Requests

 Help your fellow students!